hx03-info/BCAI-4-fMRI-Analysis/README.md

 Extracts and summarizes key features from searchlight results, including cluster peaks, prediction accuracy metrics, and voxel-wise significance values.
 These outputs are formatted for downstream visualization and statistical reporting in manuscripts.

-Key Methods
+## Key Methods
 This pipeline combines two complementary MVPA frameworks to balance hypothesis-driven and data-driven discovery:
-ROI-based MVPA: Tests pre-specified anatomical regions (derived from the Harvard–Oxford atlas) to validate hypotheses about domain-specific memory processes, such as visual feature encoding (visual cortex) and episodic binding (hippocampus).
+- ROI-based MVPA: Tests pre-specified anatomical regions (derived from the Harvard–Oxford atlas) to validate hypotheses about domain-specific memory processes, such as visual feature encoding (visual cortex) and episodic binding (hippocampus).
+-
-Searchlight MVPA: Enables unbiased whole-brain mapping by sliding a small spherical kernel across the entire brain.
-This approach identifies unexpected voxel clusters—such as attention-related networks—that predict recall, avoiding pre-selection bias.
+- Searchlight MVPA: Enables unbiased whole-brain mapping by sliding a small spherical kernel across the entire brain.
+This approach identifies unexpected voxel clusters—such as attention-related networks—that predict recall, avoiding pre-selection bias.‘

 Both frameworks use L2-regularized logistic regression (optimized for high-dimensional fMRI data) and five-fold group cross-validation to ensure generalizability to new subjects.

-Expected Outputs
+## Expected Outputs
 Running the pipeline in sequential order (0 → 5) will generate the following core outputs:
-ROI-level prediction accuracy scores for individual brain regions and the integrated multi-region model.
+- ROI-level prediction accuracy scores for individual brain regions and the integrated multi-region model.
-Whole-brain statistical maps (searchlight results) highlighting voxel clusters that significantly predict recall success.
+- Whole-brain statistical maps (searchlight results) highlighting voxel clusters that significantly predict recall success.
-Pattern fidelity scores comparing recalled vs. non-recalled trials, linking neural stability to memory performance.
+- Pattern fidelity scores comparing recalled vs. non-recalled trials, linking neural stability to memory performance.
-Summary figures and tables (e.g., ROI contribution weights, cluster peak coordinates) formatted for academic manuscript submission.
+- Summary figures and tables (e.g., ROI contribution weights, cluster peak coordinates) formatted for academic manuscript submission.